cgmoore120/go-strlen/README.md

 ## Purpose:

-Docker image find the length of a string using Go, unicode compliant.
+Docker image to find the length of a string using Go, unicode compliant.

 ## Usage